ZiggyCreatures/FusionCache/README.md

 After years of using a lot of open source stuff for free, this is just me trying to give something back to the community.

-If you find FusionCache useful please just [**✉ drop me a line**](https://twitter.com/jodydonetti), I would be interested in knowing about your usage.
+If you find FusionCache useful just [**✉ drop me a line**](https://twitter.com/jodydonetti), I would be interested in knowing how you're using it.

-And if you really want to talk about money, please consider making  **❤ a donation to a good cause** of your choosing, and maybe let me know about that.
+And if you really want to talk about money, please consider making  **❤ a donation to a good cause** of your choosing, and let me know about that.

 ## 💼 Is it Production Ready :tm: ?
 Yes!

 Even though the current version is `0.X` for an excess of caution, FusionCache is already used **in production** on multiple **real world projects** happily handling millions of requests per day, or at least these are the projects I'm aware of.

-Considering that the FusionCache packages have been downloaded more than **2 million times** (thanks everybody!) it may very well be used even more.
+Considering that the FusionCache packages have been downloaded more than **3 million times** (thanks everybody!) it may very well be used even more.

 And again, if you are using it please [**✉ drop me a line**](https://twitter.com/jodydonetti), I'd like to know!